Carimus/node-disks/README.md

 })();
 ```

+**Important Note:** Providing `driver` to the `LocalDisk` and `S3Disk` constructors isn't functionally
+necessary; it's necessary only to satisfy typescript right now until we separate the driver from the options since
+the driver is only a concern of the `DiskManager`.

 ### Option B: Use a Disk Manager

 `node-disks` also ships with a `DiskManager` that you can provide a single, declarative